Original Live Oak County-Oakville Jail

 Photo courtesy Margaret Custer.

-At the time of the National Register's beginning application, the jail was vacant and endangered. now in the hands of its fourth owners, Albert and Mari Davila, the jail has been restored and renovated as a bed and breakfast.
-Many dwellings from historic Oakville itself and some interesting artifacts from the surrounding area have been restored, renovated, or reproduced through historic procedures for public use under the name of Historic Oakville Jailhouse Inn and Guesthouses.
+At the time of the National Register's beginning application, the jail was vacant and endangered. now in the hands of its fourth owners, Albert and Mari Davila, the jail has been restored and renovated as a public venue.
+Many dwellings from historic Oakville itself and some interesting artifacts from the surrounding area have been restored, renovated, or reproduced through historic procedures for public use under the name of Historic Oakville Jailhouse and Guesthouses.

 The narrative and bibliography below have been edited only because of changes required to make type readable.
 Secondly, since the original was written on mailable pages instead of an online stream, the demarcations required for each page were deleted in favor of continuous flow.
 Last, but not least, contextual page footnotes were not applicable in the streaming format.
 Yet, all bibliographical data is preserved.
 Application through the Texas Historical Commission was begun in 1990, presented for final approval to The National Register of Historic Places under the auspices of the United States Department of the Interior-National Park Sevice and granted on February 25, 2004.
 Pdf link of THC application: Live Oak County Jail Narrative.